 Some Materials have been added and others have been revised for the 64 and More Reunion of May 2008.
 Also annuals and photos of earlier classes are added as they become available.
 If you have photos of class not shown, or of better quality, please share with us.

 I was the third Arthur Bowie to graduate from this building.
 First was my uncle "Buddy" Arthur James Bowie in 1929, second was his son, my first cousin "Jimmy" Arthur James Bowie Junior in 1953.
 I graduated in 1964 as the building was torn down around us and a new building built around the old.
+In 2021 that new in 1964 building is being removed.

 back to Front Page on Book of Bowie